technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 02/Lab 02 - Inventory management and Quality Control app.md

 **Estimated Time:** 40 min

+## Exercise 1: Build Inventory Management App

-## Task 1: Verifying your Dataverse environment
+### Task 1: Verifying your Dataverse environment

 1. Open a browser and go to
     <https://admin.powerplatform.microsoft.com>.
 Sign in with your work